 On Jan.
 1, 2013, Congress passed the American Taxpayer Relief Act of 2012, signed into law the following day.
 The legislation did not extend a 2 percent temporary payroll tax cut in effect since 2011, and so increased from 4.2 percent to 6.2 percent the Social Security FICA employee tax on the first $113,700 of wages.
 The portion of the tax paid by employers remained at 6.2 percent of employee wages, for a total Social Security FICA tax of 12.4 percent.
 The Internal Revenue Service issued new 2013 tax withholding tables for employers.

 The Medicare portion of the FICA tax remained at 2.9 percent, of which half (1.45 percent) is paid by employees and half by employers, with no limit on the amount of wages subject to the Medicare portion of the tax.
 This results in a total FICA tax of 15.3 percent (Social Security plus Medicare), half of which is paid by employees and half by employers.
 Those who are self-employed are responsible for the entire FICA tax rate of 15.3 percent (12.4 percent Social Security + 2.9 percent Medicare).

-Employers should start using the revised withholding tables and correct the amount of Social Security tax withheld as soon as possible in 2013 but not later than Feb.
+Employers should have started using the revised withholding tables no later than Feb.
 15, 2013.
-For any Social Security tax under-withheld before that date, make the appropriate adjustment in workers’ pay as soon as possible but not later than March 31, 2013.
+For any Social Security tax under-withheld before that date, employers were to make the appropriate adjustment in workers’ pay as soon as possible but not later than March 31, 2013.